- Available for 8mm, Super8 and 16mm film

 Quality Factor #1 – Film Preparation

 Our film digitizing machines are really good – so good that they can reproduce high definition footage of all of the dust, mold and blemishes that have accumulated on your reels over the last 50 years.
 For numerous reasons, the preparation of the film is just as important as the equipment chosen.
-Specifically, EverPresent’s film transfer team does the following:
+Specifically, EverPresent’s film to digital transfer team does the following:

 - The film itself is cleaned by microfiber cloth and/or a special cleaning solution to remove as much dust, scuff and other surface matter as possible.